rongkangw/tp/docs/UserGuide.md

 ### Editing a member : `editMember`

-Edits an existing member in the club book.

-Format: `editMember INDEX [n/NAME] [p/PHONE] [e/EMAIL] [t/TAG]…​`
+Format: `editMember INDEX [n/NAME] [p/PHONE] [e/EMAIL] [r/ROLE]…​`

 * Edits the member at the specified `INDEX`.
 The index refers to the index number shown in the displayed member list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values for the provided field will be updated to the input values.
 * Fields not provided will remain unchanged.
-* When editing tags, the existing tags of the member will be removed i.e. adding of tags is not cumulative.
+* When editing roles, the existing roles of the member will be removed i.e. adding of roles is not cumulative.
-* You can remove all the member’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the member’s roles by typing `r/` without specifying any roles after it.

 Examples:
 *  `editMember 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st member to be `91234567` and `johndoe@example.com` respectively.
-*  `editMember 2 n/Betsy Crower t/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing tags.
+*  `editMember 2 n/Betsy Crower r/` Edits the name of the 2nd member to be `Betsy Crower` and clears all existing roles.

 ### Locating members by name: `find`